btafoya/gcal-cli/CONTRIBUTING.md

 ## Development Status

-The project is currently at **Phase 7 of 9** in the development roadmap.
-See [PLAN.md](./PLAN.md) for the complete implementation plan.
+The project has completed all 7 planned development phases and is **production-ready**.
+See [docs/PLAN.md](./docs/PLAN.md) for the complete implementation history.

 ## Getting Started